- Things to Know

-- The term eye strain describes a group of symptoms which occur in some people after extended use of the eyes.
+- The term eye strain describes a group of symptoms that occur in some people after extended use of the eyes.

 - Although eye strain can be uncomfortable, it does not lead to any eye damage.

 - Extended computer use or inadequate or excessive lighting may cause eye strain, but there are no permanent consequences of this.

-- other discomfort, but eye strain will not damage your eyes or change their anatomy.
+- other discomforts, but eye strain will not damage your eyes or change their anatomy.

 What is eye strain?